 So I freaking love donuts.
 Fried, baked, yeast or cake — I’ll give ‘um all a go!
 These yummy bites of heaven are baked — which hello, means less clean up and *maybe* they’re better for you, but probably not.
 I mean, they are coated in butter and cinnamon sugar, so.
 There’s that.

-These donuts are probably a bit heavier than your average baked donut, but the depth of flavor in the crumb is so amazing and part of that comes from reducing the apple cider by half before adding to the batter.
-And speaking of the batter, it is a bit thicker so it is easier to over-fill your donut pan, so just be careful when you are filling it up.
+These donuts are probably a bit heavier than your average baked donut, but the depth of flavor in the crumb is so amazing.
+Part of that comes from reducing the apple cider by half before adding to the batter.
+And speaking of the batter, it is a bit thicker so it is easy to over-fill your donut pan.
+Just be careful when you are filling it up.

-Also, I use this silicone donut pan, and I really like how easy it is to use and also how easy it is to get your donuts out of the pan when they are done.
+Also, I use this silicone donut pan, and I really like how easy it is to use.
+Also how easy it is to get your donuts out of the pan when they are done.
 The one I use is pictured below — and you can find it here as well.

-Enjoy them warm after a quick tumble in melted butter and some spices and congratulations, you too are now a basic witch. 😀
+Enjoy them warm after a quick tumble in melted butter and some spices.
+Congratulations, you too are now a basic witch. 😀

 Apple Cider Donuts